camelwater/strings-grouping-algorithm/README.md

 # strings-grouping-algorithm
-algorithm to group strings based on their prefixes/suffixes given the numnber of groups and how many per group.
+algorithm to group strings based on their prefixes/suffixes given the numnber of groups and how many per group. there are some other nuances and rules with the algorithm, but that's pretty much it.

 for example, with the given groups number 6 and the number per group 2 the strings: \